magemojo/mojo_stratus_deploy_example/README.md

 /usr/local/bin/php -dmemory_limit=20000M bin/magento setup:di:compile;
 ```

 > This is the command you'd run before deploying to production mode.
-If you're running in default or developer mode, those files should be generating for your automatically.
+If you're running in default or developer mode, those files should be generating for you automatically.
 Magento 2 requires deployment of static assets such as CSS/JS based on your theme.
 Deploy via your panel using these steps.
 This may take some time to complete.
 ```bash
 /usr/local/bin/php -dmemory_limit=20000M bin/magento setup:static-content:deploy --jobs=$(nproc);
 ```